cvhien/coqui-XTTS-v2-longText/README.md

 - Supports long text input from a file.

-There is limitation with high CPU consume, quite slow speed
+There are limitations with high CPU consumption and slow speed,

+with sentence preprocess (missing end sentence quotations + incorrect split -> incorrect tones), model usage.

-and with sentence preprocess, model usage.
-There are warnings about:
+There are may warnings about:

 "Limitation "XTTS can only generate text with a maximum of 400 tokens."?